MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-remove-removeif.md

 #### From inside the gallery

-> [!NOTE]
-> There is currently an issue with using ThisItem to remove items from Common Data Service that is being investigated.
-The following example will work fine for collections, SharePoint lists, and SQL Server tables.

-In this example, we will remove an item from inside the gallery.
+In this next part, we will remove an item from inside the gallery.

 1. Select the top item of the gallery.
-This is important to ensure that the next step will insert the item into the gallery's template and not outside it.
+This is important to ensure that the next step will insert the item into the gallery's template and not outside the gallery.

     > [!div class="mx-imgBorder"]
     > ![Gallery with the top record selected, which is the template for how records are replicated throughout the rest of the gallery](media/function-remove-removeif/gallery-select-template.png)

 1. Return to the Insert tool pane and select **Add icon**.
-This will insert a **+** icon on the left side of the gallery, replicated for each item.
+This will insert a **+** icon on the left side of the gallery, replicated for each item in the gallery.

     > [!div class="mx-imgBorder"]
     > ![Using the Insert tool pane to add an icon control](media/function-remove-removeif/gallery-addicon.png)

-1. In the top item, move the icon to the right side of the screen.
+1. In the top item (gallery template), move the icon to the right side of the screen.

 1. To change to a trash can icon, set the **Icon** property to the formula:

     ```powerapps-dot